East Ardsley

 East Ardsley is a village in the City of Leeds metropolitan borough, in West Yorkshire, England.
-East Ardsley forms part of the Heavy Woollen District.
+East Ardsley forms part of the Heavy Woollen District and sits within the Rhubarb Triangle.

 Etymology

-The name Ardsley is first attested in the Domesday Book as Erdeslau and Eadeslauue, apparently primarily with reference to what is now East Ardsley as opposed to West Ardsley.
+The name Ardsley is first attested in the Domesday Book of 1086 as Erdeslau and Eadeslauue, apparently primarily with reference to what is now East Ardsley as opposed to West Ardsley.

 The first element of the name comes from the Old English personal name Eard, a nickname form of longer names like Eardwulf, in the genitive form Eardes ('Eard's').
 The second element comes from Old English hlǣw ('hill, mound').
 Thus the name once meant 'Eard's hill' or 'Eard's mound'.
 The name first appears with the element east in 1459, in the forms Est Ardeslaw and East Ardeslawe.

 Location

 Historically part of the West Riding of Yorkshire, it is 6 mi south of Leeds city centre and 2 mi north of the City of Wakefield.
 Being between several towns, East Ardsley has become a dormitory village.
 The village is about 460 ft above sea level and is more widely known than its neighbour West Ardsley.

 Although it is in the City of Leeds metropolitan district, the village is in Wakefield's WF3 postcode district and its telephone numbers have both the 0113 Leeds and 01924 Wakefield dialling code.
+In 1931 the civil parish had a population of 4961.
+On 1 April 1937 the parish was abolished and merged with Morley and Stanley.
 East Ardsley was part of Ardsley Urban district 1894–1937, which also included Tingley and West Ardsley, and was then part of Morley Municipal borough 1937–1974.
 The village is still classed as part of Morley in the census, but it is not governed by Morley Town Council.

-East Ardsley sits in the Ardsley and Robin Hood ward of Leeds City Council - which elects three city councillors - and the Morley and Outwood parliamentary constituency.
+East Ardsley sits in the Ardsley and Robin Hood ward of Leeds City Council – which elects three city councillors – and the Leeds South West and Morley parliamentary constituency.